-13.84 At all designated crossing points on roads or other vehicle carriageways, where practicable:
+18.79 For all designated crossing points on roads or other vehicle carriageways, reference should be made to TfL's guidance Tfl Streets as well as taking into account the following, where practicable:-

 - the kerb must be ramped flush to the carriageway and where possible, the ramp should be located away from where there is a steep road camber and have a kerb ramp that is at least 1.2M long - the crossing should be identifiable to visually impaired pedestrians by the use of tactile paving where appropriate; - dropped kerbs must be located directly opposite one another and preferably at a right angle to the carriageway; - the detailed design and materials must be agreed.
 The requirements of each site will be determined according to need, streetscape and road safety considerations.